hackclub/postal/README.md

 # Postal

-This is [Hack Club Bank](https://hackclub.com/bank/)'s deployment of [Sendy](https://sendy.co/), available for free to all Hack Clubs, hackathons, and nonprofits running on Hack Club Bank.
+This is [HCB](https://hackclub.com/hcb/)'s deployment of [Sendy](https://sendy.co/), available for free to all Hack Clubs, hackathons, and nonprofits running on HCB.

 Powered by NixOS and [Morph](https://github.com/DBCDK/morph).